ayalamanchili/ayalamanchili.github.io/appsec/software-supply-chain-security.md

 Setting up a Artifact Repository that will only serve vetted open source dependencies that are constantly scanned for vulnarabilities and developers can only download dependencies from this will help secure SCA libraries.

-### Build
+### Build Phase
+Compromised build platform can let untrusted code to sneak into the package.
+Ensuring build pipeline employes same level of protection with source code so its not tampered.

+### Package and Distribute Phase
-Once the software deployable artifact is built and moved along with deployment pipeline there should be controls to ensure the package cannot be updated with any malicious packages.
+Once the software deployable package is built and ready to be distributed there should be controls to ensure the package cannot be updated with any malicious packages.
 This is referred as build package integrity.

-### Deploy
-Finally there should be runtime continous monitoring to ensure the runtime package is not updated by any process.